 To a certain extent, people drive in a safer manner as they age and gain driving experience.
 For example, drivers aged 65–74 are involved in fewer traffic accidents than drivers aged 18–19.
 Their experience and self-knowledge allow them to adapt their driving to avoid or minimise the risks associated with difficult traffic situations.

-Drivers over the age of 75, on the other hand, are as likely to be involved in an accident as drivers between 18 to 19 years-old, that is, 5-6 times more likely than the average driver.
+Drivers over the age of 75, on the other hand, are as likely to be involved in an accident as drivers aged 18–19, that is, 5–6 times more likely than the average driver.
 This is because they have impaired senses, poorer reaction abilities and cannot perceive and interpret information as quickly as younger drivers.